 How do you find the longest interest free purchase credit card?

-To compare credit cards based on the 0% purchase promotion period, select the ‘Purchase Rate’ column in the comparison table to rank credit cards in ascending or descending order.
+To compare credit cards based on the length of the 0% purchase promotion period, select the ‘Purchase Rate’ column in the comparison table to rank credit cards in ascending or descending order.

 How is this different to a regular credit card?

-While a standard credit card typically has an interest rate between 13% and 20% p.a. applied to purchases, interest free credit cards on purchases provide zero interest on all eligible purchases made during the promotional period.
+While a standard credit card typically has an interest rate between 13% and 20% p.a. applied to purchases, credit cards with interest free purchases provide zero interest on all eligible purchases made during the promotional period.

 How to find the best* 0% purchase credit card for your needs